-While heading the New York Antitrust Bureau, Jay was also the State's principal representative in the marathon 2001 negotiations that led to a settlement of the government's landmark monopolization case against Microsoft.
-Thereafter, he was a leader in the Microsoft judgment enforcement activity that continued throughout his time at the Attorney General's office.
+Jay was also the State principal representative in the marathon negotiations that led to a settlement of the government's 2001 landmark monopolization case against Microsoft.
+His leadership in the Microsoft judgment enforcement activity continued throughout his time at the Attorney General's office.

-Prior to serving in the Attorney General's office, Jay practiced complex litigation for 25 years at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
-There, he represented the 12 Federal Reserve Banks as plaintiffs in a price-fixing case against the nation's leading armored car companies, and defended a Revlon healthcare company in a series of price-fixing cases that spanned nearly a decade.
-More generally, Jay handled a wide range of litigation, including securities class actions as well as contract, construction, constitutional, entertainment, environmental, real property and tax litigation.
-Active in pro bono matters, Jay worked with the New York Civil Liberties Union, the NAACP and the National Coalition for the Homeless, while also representing inmate and immigration asylum clients.
+Prior to serving in the Attorney General's office, Jay practiced complex litigation for 25 years at Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he represented the 12 Federal Reserve Banks as plaintiffs in a price-fixing case against the nation's leading armored car companies, and defended a Revlon healthcare company in a series of price-fixing cases that spanned nearly a decade.
+Additionally, Jay handled a wide range of litigation, including securities class actions as well as contract, construction, constitutional, entertainment, environmental, real property, and tax litigation.
+Active in pro bono matters, Jay worked with the New York Civil Liberties Union, NAACP, and National Coalition for the Homeless, while also representing inmate and immigration asylum clients.

-Jay is the past-chair of the Antitrust Law Section of the New York State Bar Association, and co-chairs the antitrust committee of the State Bar's Commercial and Federal Litigation Section.
-He is also a member of antitrust, litigation, information technology and intellectual property groups in the New York City Bar Association and the American Bar Association.
+Jay serves as the Antitrust Section's delegate to the House of Delegates of the New York State Bar Association (NYSBA).
+He is also the past chair of the Antitrust Section of the NYSBA and currently co-chairs the antitrust committees of both the State Bar's Commercial and Federal Litigation Section and its International Section.
+Effective June 2016, Jay will become the secretary of NYSBA's International Section.
+Jay is also a member of antitrust, litigation, and intellectual property groups in the American Bar Association.

 Jay graduated from the University of Wisconsin Law School, where he served as the Articles Editor of the Wisconsin Law Review.
-After graduating from law school, he also pursued independent study at Oxford University in England.
+Following law school, he pursued independent study at the University of Oxford in England.